head; injuries; bump; concussion; bruise; shake; skull; fall; first; aid; injury; cut; bleed; ;

 If your child is unconscious call an ambulance.
 Do not leave the child alone.

-You should also have your child seen by a doctor if you feel uneasy.
+You should also have your child seen by a doctor if you feel worried.

 - After a fall or bump young children are often sleepy, especially if they have cried a lot or it is getting near to a sleep time.
 If the child seemed well after the bang on the head, it is OK to let him go to sleep.
 But if he seems unusually sleepy (you cannot wake him up after about an hour or he seems dazed when he wakes), he should be seen by a doctor straight away.